forReason/Statistics-Helper-Library/README.md

 - Moving average
 - Quick average on the fly (omitting memory restraints and overflow)
 - Volumetric average for 2 values (averaging two values by teir weight)

+### Minimum Maximum
+- Calculate Maximum for a given amount of Datapoints (useful for sensor Data)